juronja/homelab-configs/Applications/Home-assistant/home-assistant.md

   use_x_forwarded_for: true
   trusted_proxies:
     - 192.168.84.0/24
-  ip_ban_enabled: true # This will block an IP after x unsuccessfull login attempts.
+  ip_ban_enabled: true # This will block an IP after x unsuccessful login attempts.
   login_attempts_threshold: 10

 ```